durability-labs/archivist-docs/learn/whitepaper.md

 ## 6. Conclusions and Future Work

-We have presented Archivist, a Decentralized Durability Engine which employs erasure coding and efficient proofs of storage to provide tunable durability guarantees and a favourable tradeoff in cost and complexity for storage providers.
+We have presented Archivist, a Decentralized Durability Engine which employs erasure coding and efficient proofs of storage to provide tunable durability guarantees and a favorable tradeoff in cost and complexity for storage providers.
 By having proofs that are lightweight, Archivist can keep the overhead spendings on hardware and electricity to a minimal.
 This is important both for fostering participation, as storage provider margins can be increased while prices for clients can decrease, and decentralization, as modest requirements are more likely to encourage a more diverse set of participants ranging from hobbyist home providers to larger players.

 Despite our ambitious goals, Archivist is a work in progress.
 Ongoing efforts on improving it include: